puneetkg/puneetkg.github.io/_posts/2022-01-03-Dead_start.md

 category: blog
 ---

-It was a bad day today, spent majority of my time binging on youtube.
+It was a bad day today, spent majority of my time binging on Social Media.

 I was feeling horrible after wasting the complete day when i came along a James Clear post that mentioned, "every decision you take is a vote for the type of person you wish to become".
-This sank my heart as I had taken the worst action of binging on random cat videos the whole day (well not actually cat videos but you get the drift)
+This sank my heart as I took the worst decision earlier of binging on random cat videos the whole day (well not actually cat videos but you catch the drift)

 ![James Clear, you are collection of your actions](/images/2022-01-03-jamesclear.png "James Clear: You are collection of your actions")

 Visit his post [here.](https://www.instagram.com/p/CYRhXfiLX84/?utm_source=ig_web_copy_link)

 While going to bed i thought about it a little more and then realised the true meaning of the post.
-The keyword is 'Actions', plural. a Single action doesn't define who you are.
-What it means is that you will become the weighted average of the kind of decisions you taken in your life. in life the kind of results/mindset you see is a lag metric created by the kind of decisions you have taken historically.
+The keyword is **'ActionS'**, plural. a Single action doesn't define who you are.
+It takes consistent actions to absorb them as ones Modus operandi.
+What it means is you become the weighted average of all/any decisions you take.
+Analytically speaking, In life the kind of results/mindset you see is a lag metric created by the kind of decisions you have taken historically.

 ![The Slip Day, No Progress!](/images/2022-02-03-slip_day.jpg "The Slip Day, No Progress!")
 ![Grand Scheme of Things](/images/2022-02-03-grandscheme.jpg "Grand Scheme of Things")